Albania in the Eurovision Song Contest: 2010s

 Albania came 15th in the second semi-final of the 2013 Eurovision Song Contest in Malmö and did not make it into the grand final.

 On 28 December 2013, Herciana Matmuja won Festivali i Këngës 52 (the 52nd national final of Albania) and was therefore chosen to represent Albania in Eurovision 2014 with her song 'Zemërimi i një nate'.
 In the time before Eurovision 2014 she recorded both English and Albanian versions of this song.
 On 16 March she released the final version of 'One Night's anger' for Eurovision 2014.
 Albania failed to qualify for the second year in a row.

-On 28 December 2014, Elhaida Dani won Festivali i Këngës 53 with the song "Diell", and this represented Albania at the Eurovision Song Contest 2015.
-On 23 February 2015 it was announced that the songwriters had decided to withdraw the song and Dani would perform something else at Eurovision.
+On 28 December 2014, Elhaida Dani won Festivali i Këngës 53 with the song "Diell", and this would've represented Albania at the Eurovision Song Contest 2015.
+On 23 February 2015 it was announced that the songwriters had decided to withdraw the song due to "personal and irrevocable reasons", and Dani would perform something else at Eurovision.
 The following day it was revealed that Dani would perform "I'm Alive".

 On 27 December 2015 Eneda Tarifa won Festivali i Këngës 54 with her song "Përrallë" which meant she would represent Albania in the Eurovision Song Contest 2016.
 It was later translated into English and called "Fairytale", and the music video premiered on the evening news on TVSH.
 Albania failed to qualify, coming only 16th out of 18 in the second semi-final.

 After failing to qualify once again in 2017 with Lindita and the song "World", Albania returned to the grand final in 2018 with the song "Mall" by Eugent Bushpepa.
-It finished 11th of 26 in the final receiving 184 points, giving Albania its third best result in the contest since their debut.
+It finished 11th of 26 in the final receiving 184 points, giving Albania its fourth best result in the contest since their debut.

 In 2019, Albania selected Jonida Maliqi to represent them with the song "Ktheju tokës".
 Albania succeeded in qualifying from the second semi-final, making it the first time Albania had qualified twice in a row since 2009 and 2010.
 In the final, she placed 17th with 90 points.